top of page

 These strategies are designed to empower staff to act without escalating situations, reinforcing a supportive workplace culture[2].

-Active Bystander Approach.png
+3A's of Active Bystander Approach

 Benefits for Healthcare Teams